FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/03-Application-Object/README.md

 ## Global Credentials

-Client Secrets and Certificates belong to the **Application Object** in the application's Home Tenant.
+Client Secrets and Certificates belong exclusively to the **Application Object** in the application's Home Tenant.

-These credentials are part of the application's global definition and are not copied to Service Principals created in external tenants.
+These credentials are part of the application's global definition and are never copied to Service Principals created in external tenants.

-When a multi-tenant application is used by another organization, Microsoft Entra ID creates a local Service Principal for that tenant, but the application's credentials continue to be managed only through the original Application Object.
+When a multi-tenant application is used by another organization, Microsoft Entra ID creates a local Service Principal for that tenant, while all application credentials continue to be managed through the original Application Object.

-This separation allows a single application definition to securely authenticate across multiple Microsoft Entra ID tenants while each tenant independently manages its own local permissions and policies.
+This separation allows one Application Object to securely authenticate across multiple Microsoft Entra ID tenants while each tenant independently manages its own permissions, administrator consent, Conditional Access policies, and Azure RBAC assignments.

 ---